 When you board the Montserrat train on Placa Espanya, there is just one train that goes to Montserrat, so everything should be clear until now.

 But in order to get up to the mountain, you need to get off the train at some point and then take either Cable Car, either Rack Railway.
 Here is the schedule for both of them just in case (but you will probably not need it as the schedule of the cable cars is aligned to the arrival time of the train from Barcelona).

 Depending on what you choose, you will need to get off in different stations.

 - Montserrat Aeri stop for Cable car (first stop of the train)

 - Monistrol de Montserrat stop for Rack railway (second stop of the train)

-Because the companies that provide the service of bringing you up to the monastery are private, they won’t really care if you got off one station earlier/later by mistake.
+Because the companies that provide the service of bringing you up to the monastery are private, they don’t really care if you got off one station earlier/later by mistake.
 If it says in your ticket that you chose Rack Railway, you have to go with the Rack Railway (Monistrol de Montserrat stop, the second stop of Montserrat).

-If you do not want to take a guided tour, make sure to pick up a free booklet in your language, it has detailed information about all the main objects in Montserrat.
+If you do not want to take a guided tour, make sure to pick up a free booklet in your language, as it has detailed information about all the main objects in Montserrat.

 – PRO TIP ON SKIPPING THE LINES IN MONTSERRAT –